gobabygocarswithjoysticks/car-code/rcdocs/remote_control.md

 ### Instructions:
 Get a keyfob remote and receiver module with at least 2 (probably 4) buttons. (search for 2262/2272 4CH key remote control).

+It is recommended to open up the keyfob and add solder bridges to the 8 addressing pins to set a unique address for the remote.
+This will prevent other remotes from interfering with the car.
+Try to give each car that you build a different address.
+Also add solder bridges to the 8 addressing pins on the receiver module to match the address of the remote.

 Wire the receiver module GND and 5V pins to the Arduino GND and 5V pins, respectively.

 Wire the D0 and D3 pins of the receiver module to 2 pins of the Arduino.